Homepage

 Cuban regime prevents political prisoner from attending his mother's funeral

-The Cuban government confirms the holidays in July
+The Cuban government confirms the public holidays in July

-The regime bets on Venezuelan tourism: Rutaca Airlines launches two weekly flights between Havana and Carabobo
+The regime bets on Venezuelan tourism: Rutaca Airlines starts two weekly flights between Havana and Carabobo